Vomiting, stomach pain, and other digestive issues are common in children with cerebral palsy.

 It is not clear why cerebral palsy seems to cause these issues, but some factors that may contribute include:

 - Poor mobility

 In addition, gastroesophageal reflux disease, also known as GERD, is common in children with cerebral palsy.
 This, combined with swallowing and feeding problems, may cause excess vomiting.

 Vomiting and Malnutrition in Cerebral Palsy Patients

-Digestive issues such as vomiting can lead to malnutrition, which many cerebral palsy patients struggle with.
+Digestive issues such as vomiting can lead to malnutrition and dehydration, which many cerebral palsy patients struggle with.
 In fact, according to the NIH, malnutrition is a common secondary complication of cerebral palsy.